USER MANUAL BP409C BEKO

 The appliance shall be stored in a well-ventilated area where the room size corresponds to the room area as specified for operation.

-All working procedure that affects safety means shall only be carried by competent persons.
+All working procedures that affect safety means shall only be carried out by competent persons.

 Warning (for R290)